article banner

 Instead of using join, you might also use await from async to wait for the result of a coroutine.
 The only difference is that await returns the result of the coroutine, while join returns Unit.

-Job factory function
+The Job factory function

 A Job can be created without a coroutine using the Job() factory function.
 Job() creates a job that isn't associated with any coroutine and can be used as a context.
 This also means that we can use such a job as a parent of many coroutines.
-However, using such a job as a parent is tricky, and I recommend avoiding it.
+However, using such a job as a parent is tricky and I recommend avoiding it.

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { // the new job replaces one from parent delay(1000) println("Text 1") } launch(job) { // the new job replaces one from parent delay(2000) println("Text 2") } job.join() // Here we will await forever println("Will not be printed") } // (1 sec) // Text 1 // (1 sec) // Text 2 // (runs forever) //sampleEnd